China's Real Estate Bubble

 The founder of the

-micro finance movement, the Nobel prize winner Muhammad Yunus,
+micro finance movement, the Nobel prize winner Muhammad Yunus, came to

-which meets on a weekly basis and informally shares responsibility for loan
+meets on a weekly basis and informally shares responsibility for loan

 repayments.
 Since its inception, Grameen Bank has made micro loans worth more